camerondugan/camerondugan.com/_posts/2022-01-25-end-of-thinking.md

 We don't know much about what's changed, but we do know that the transition has happened.
 The way history is logged doesn't make sense.
 Eyes?
 Legs?
 Some measurement called years?

-Arcaic texts describe an impossible world.
+Archaic texts describe an impossible world.
 The way we currently understand, motion has never been possible, let alone measured by feet or meters.

 People and their ideas were described in great detail, their motives and their flaws.
 Their achievements and their downfall, perfectly categorized in order of magnitude.
 All else from the past remains invisible to our senses.